Bund / Stockpiling solution

 It happens often that invasive species interfere with proposed developments, whether it happens to be housing or infrastructure.
 Bund installations offer a potentially cost effective solution to offsite removal.
 The process involves excavating the materials from the original location and stockpiling in a bund installation at an alternative location on site, thus allowing the original development to proceed as planned.

 The contaminated soil stockpiled is then monitored and treated through a herbicide treatment program over several years.

-These bunds or stockpiles can often be worked into the proposed landscaping for developments e.g green areas or wind breaks.
-The advantages and disadvantages of a bund / stockpile solution are as follows.
+These bunds or stockpiles can often be worked into the proposed landscaping for developments e.g., green areas or wind breaks etc.

-- Requires area on site for implementation of bund / stockpile
+- Requires area on site set aside for implementation of bund.

 - Does not require a set-aside area for control as a bund solution does.

 - Limits future excavations of area above burial site

 Excavation and off-site removal

 Where it is required, contaminated soil material can be removed from site by a licenced haulier to be disposed of at a suitably licensed landfill.
 Suitable permits are required for the transportation and disposal of IAPS materials offsite.
 This approach can be prohibitively expensive if dealing with large quantities and once disposal and transportation costs are factored in.